exercism/website-copy/tracks/python/exercises/high-scores/mentoring.md

 - [**`heapq` & `heapq.nlargest`**](https://docs.python.org/3/library/heapq.html#heapq.nlargest).
 A _heap_ implementation.
 Can be used in place of `sorted()` or `max()` for small sets of values.

 #### Blogs and Tutorials
--  [**Object-Oriented Programming in Python 3**](https://www.digitalocean.com/community/tutorial_series/object-oriented-programming-in-python-3) a tutorial series on using and creating classes from Lisa Tagliaferri at DigitalOcean.
+-  [**Object-Oriented Programming in Python 3**](https://www.digitalocean.com/community/tutorial_series/object-oriented-programming-in-python-3) a tutorial series on classes from Lisa Tagliaferri at DigitalOcean.
 - [**OOP in Python 3**](https://realpython.com/python3-object-oriented-programming/) a tutorial from Real Python.
 -  [**Lists and Tuples in Python**](https://realpython.com/python-lists-tuples/#python-lists) from John Sturtz at Real Python.
-Rundown on indexing, slicing and all things list and tuple.
+Indexing, slicing and all things list and tuple.
 - [**Is Python call-by-reference or call-by-value?
 Neither**](https://jeffknupp.com/blog/2012/11/13/is-python-callbyvalue-or-callbyreference-neither/) an explainer from Jeff Knupp.
 Details why assigning a new name doesn't copy data in Python.